EQMG/Acid/README.md

 This is a list of current features in Acid:
  * Multiplatform (32bit and 64bit)
  * On the fly GLSL to SPIR-V compiler
- * Modular rendering and compute pipeline
+ * Modular rendering pipeline and compute
  * Deferred PBR rendering
  * Bullet physics
  * Networking (HTTP/FTP/UDP/TCP)
- * Frustum and Occlusion culling
+ * Frustum culling
  * Resource management
  * Event and tasks systems
  * Resource path searches, and packaging